matiasto/ot-harjoitustyo/documentation/architecture.md

 #### WeatherService

 The weather service is the one that interacts with the OpenWeather API.
 In total, the app makes seven calls to three different API endpoints.
 The first call to Geocoding API converts the city name from user input to latitude and longitude.
 Using these coordinates, the second call to OpenWeathers One call API endpoint returns the current weather and the forecast for the upcoming days.
 Finally, the One Call APIs time machine requires five separate calls for each day to get hourly historical data for the past five days.
-The service passes the data to the Weather entity and returns it.
+The service passes the data on to the Weather entity and returns it.

 ---